Regent International Education Group has two enrolment options:

 If you change your physical/email address, telephone numbers or any other contact details, as well as accommodation type, immigration status, you must inform us to ensure that Regent keeps updated information in your file so all communication continues to reach you.
 You can update your contact details and personal information online at http://ecourse.regent.ac.nz or contact Regent Reception at +64 9 9206886 or firstname.lastname@example.org.

 Regent International Education Group offers a Student ID Card for its students.
 A Student ID Card entitles you to benefit from various retailers, such as discounts on public transportation or for the cinema, bookshops etc. The Student ID Card can be used as a proof of identity for entry to examinations and is used for your printing service on campus.
-There is a cost of $10 for your Student ID Card at Regent.
 If you have a current enrolment, you will be eligible to apply for it.

 While some courses at Regent have flexible start dates (e.g. English language courses) most of the academic courses have a fixed start dates.